hmc-alpaqa/metrinome/README.md

 This will analyze all of the methods in a `.jar` and output their control flow graphs in `.dot` format.

-You can run `main.py` this program by telling it the location of a directory of Java `.jar` files.
+You can run `main.py` by telling it the location of a directory of Java `.jar` files.
 (It should also work on Java `.class` files.)
 It requires the full path.
 For example, on my machine I can run

-`> python main.py -i /home/bang/vlab/projects/PathComplexity/lib_jars/apache_commons/bins/commons-cli-1.2/`
+`> python main.py -i /home/bang/projects/path-complexity/lib_jars/apache_commons/bins/commons-cli-1.2/`

 This will generate all of the CFGs for the Apache Commons CLI (command line interface) library methods.